 - Monumental Entryways (Propylaea) and the Acropolis Walls

-- The Greek Classical Theater of Dionysus Eleuthereus
+- The Greek Classical Theater of Dionysus Eleuthereus.

-- Small Brauronia (or Vravronia) Sanctuary devoted to Artemis (The main Sanctuary of Artemis was in Vravrona)
+- Small Brauronia (or Vravronia) Sanctuary devoted to Artemis (The main Sanctuary of Artemis was in Vravrona).

-- Chalkotheke
+- Chalkotheke.

-- Roman Constructions (Rome and Augustus Temple, Agrippa’s Base, Beule Gate, Odeon of Herodes Atticus)
+- Roman Constructions (Rome and Augustus Temple, Agrippa’s Base, Beule Gate, Odeon of Herodes Atticus).

 Parthenon was the main, largest, and most elaborate mixed Doric and Ionic Temple of Acropolis Hill, dedicated to Athena Parthenos (Virgin).
-It was built between 447 and 438 BC and was designed by the great architects Iktinos and Callicrates.
+It was built between 447 and 438 BCE and was designed by the great architects Iktinos and Callicrates.

 The Parthenon Temple became the center of religious life in Athens and a symbol of Athenian democracy and power.
 The combination of Parthenon Doric metopes and the Ionic frieze on the walls are considered unique masterpieces.